 Related News for Kayse Lee Maass

-Maass and Kaya’s Research on Youth Homelessness Featured in ISE Magazine
+Research on Youth Homelessness Featured in ISE Magazine

 MIE Assistant Professor Kayse Lee Maass and Alumna Yaren Bilge Kaya, PhD’23, (currently faculty at Columbia University) were featured in the February 2024 issue of ISE Magazine for their research on improving access to housing and support services for runaway and homeless youth.

-Inaugural AJC Merit Research Scholars
+Inaugural AJC Merit Research Scholars for Research Co-ops at Northeastern

-Several engineering students and science students mentored by COE faculty are recipients of the inaugural AJC Merit Research Scholars.
+Several engineering and science students mentored by COE faculty are recipients of the inaugural AJC Merit Research Scholars from Northeastern’s Office of Undergraduate Research and Fellowships.
+It provides exceptional students with the opportunity to pursue STEM research co-ops in the laboratories of Northeastern University faculty.

 Outstanding Paper Award at ACM Conference on Equity and Access

-Announcing Spring 2022 PEAK Experiences Awardees
+Spring 2022 PEAK Experiences Awardees for Undergrad Research

-Several engineering students and science students mentored by COE faculty are recipients of Northeastern’s Spring 2022 PEAK Experiences Awards.
+Several engineering and science students mentored by COE faculty are recipients of Northeastern’s Spring 2022 PEAK Experiences Awards from Northeastern’s Office of Undergraduate Research and Fellowships.

 Two Northeastern Presentations Selected as “Committee’s Choice” at INFORMS 2021